Blog

 One program, one route (placeholder data).
 Because every session walks the same path, one glance down the column shows which rooms are on track and which are stalling.

 The bar you can see in the Progress column gets defended in one concrete place: approvals.
 Speakers, organizers, and behind them co-hosts and member companies all pass through the same review before they touch a room.
 Opening a speaker shows their headline, their areas of expertise, whether they’re actually shipping the thing they want to talk about, a short vibe-check note, and whether they’ve accepted the Code of Conduct.
 You read it, then Approve or Deny.
-The product’s own reason for vetting this way—the talk earns the room because the work is real—is the quality bar in a sentence.
+The product’s own reason for vetting this way, the talk earns the room because the work is real, is the quality bar in a sentence.
 The queue sits on the nav with a live count, so the step most likely to stall an event stays in sight until it’s cleared.

 The other half is what happens the instant you decide.
 Approving a speaker doesn’t hand you a blank email: the app drafts the confirmation, fills in the event, cohort, date, and organizer, and either sends it or holds it for a glance first.
-Every routine message around a session works the same way—the call for speakers, the confirm-or-decline, the ask to a co-host, the attendee reminder—each one set once to send automatically, draft for review, or stay off.
-This is where agents-in-the-loop stops being a phrase.
-The operator makes the judgement calls, agents do the paperwork between them, and that’s how one person holds ten events to the same bar without the afternoons disappearing into email.
+The decision and its downstream labor arrive as one object.
+Every routine message around a session works the same way (the call for speakers, the confirm-or-decline, the ask to a co-host, the attendee reminder), each one set once to send automatically, draft for review, or stay off.

 Luma stays the front door